-The following is a summary of the District's general operating fund for the previous six fiscal years.
-The figures for the fiscal years ended October 2018 through October 2022 were obtained from the District's annual financial reports.
+The following is a summary of the District's general operating fund for the previous five fiscal years.
+The figures for August 1, 2024 to March 2025 were obtained from the District's bookkeeper's report.
+The figures for the prior fiscal year ending July 31, 2024 were obtained for the annual financial audit.
 See "APPENDIX A." The District is required by statute to have a certified public accountant prepare and file an annual audit of its financial records with the TCEQ.
-The figures for the period ended February 28, 2023, are unaudited and were obtained from the District's bookkeeper.